We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 5. Speak to HR

 If you’re having trouble knowing where to start with finding a mentor, speak to your company!
 Mentoring is becoming more and more commonplace within organisations, and it’s a fair thing to ask for in order to develop your skills and career aspirations.
-Your company may have its own mentoring program already, or be able to advise you with where to turn to if they don't.
+Your company may have its own mentoring programme already, or be able to advise you with where to turn to if they don't.

 6. Have a coffee first